Eri-akinfisoye/Financial-Insights-System-for-a-Retail-Bank/README.md

 ###  1.

 - Implement loyalty or tiered premium programs (e.g., Gold / Platinum / Signature membership).
--	Offer customers in this segment personalized incentives and starter investment to further engage these customers.
+-	Offer customers in this segment personalized incentives and starter investments to further engage these customers.
 -	Assign dedicated relationship managers to provide tailored support and advisory service to top clients.
 -	Provide priority access to customer support and fast-track service channels for this segment